mohan08p/kodekloud-engineer/System Administrator/Linux Bash Scripts/solution.md

-Configure ssh password less authetication for backup server from App server 1.
-Add tony user in sudoers group so that it will have any permission issue while running a script.
+Configure ssh password less authetication for backup server from App server 1 with tony user.
+Add tony user in sudoers group so that it will have necessary permission to run a script.
 Then run the below shell script, put this script under /scripts directory,

     official_backup.sh

-    cd /var/www/html/official
+    cd /var/www/html/
     zip -r xfusioncorp_official.zip official
     cp xfusioncorp_official.zip /backup/
     cd /backup/